top of page

 Creative Director & Project Lead

-Sarah-Ann Cromwell works in spatial audio, immersive experience design, and accessibility, creating audio-led environments that improve access for visually impaired users and support mindfulness, learning, and inclusive engagement, she was awarded the WMCA Activate Skills Development Grant to undertake further study in Audio Description and blind gaming.
-She has 20+ years’ experience in creative education and performance coaching (PGCE), is an arts coordinator for Sandwell Visually Impaired and is an award-winning international operatic comedian and choir conductor.
+Sarah-Ann Cromwell works in spatial audio, immersive experiences and accessibility, creating audio-led environments that improve access for visually impaired users and support mindfulness, learning and inclusive engagement.
+She was awarded the WMCA Activate Skills Development Grant to undertake studies in audio description and blind gaming, and has studied with the RNIB, Roz Chalmers MBE and Dr Louise Fryer.
+She has 20 years' experience in creative education (from KS1 to MA lecturer level), and is a project manager, accessibility consultant and volunteer for the user-led charity Sandwell Visually Impaired.
+She is also an award-winning international operatic comedian.

-Freya Shaw a young white women with shoulder length blond hair
+Freya Shaw a young white woman with shoulder length blond hair

 Freya Shaw